thetrickuser/portfolio/README.md

 ## Website Link

-You can view the live portfolio website at [www.thetrickuser.in](www.thetrickuser.in).
+You can view the live portfolio website by clicking [here](https://www.thetrickuser.in/).

 ## Tech Stack